yariplus/nodebb-plugin-camo/readme.md

 **NOTE: This plugin is currently not on NPM at this time.**

-NodeBB expects any installed themes to be installed via `npm`.
+NodeBB expects any installed plugins to be installed via `npm`.
 You can install nodebb-plugin-camo through the command line by using the following command:

 ```